aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation, kinetic|
 |Save|CHA, harmless|

-**Description**: The target rolls adds 1d6 to all:
+**Description**: The target adds 1d6 to all:

 - DEX saves and attack rolls with bows, slings and thrown weapons.
 - The following skills: Acrobatics, Athletics, sleight of hand, heal, ride group, stealth, appraise, search group, knowledge, detect and perform groups.

 **Special**: This applies only for rolls made above ground/water level and knowledge of things that belong above ground.

-**Global**: The caster gives a locus the blessing of the winds.
+**Global**: The caster grants the blessing of the winds to a locus.
 Within 100ft of that spot rolls made by entities that are not hostile to the caster receive this blessing.
 For every 2MP dice above 6 the radius of the spell increases by 100ft, or the duration increases by a week.

 ___
 ### Illusory Self